Benjamin Hall, 1st Baron Llanover: Baronet

 Following publication of Queen Victoria's Coronation Honours List on 16 August 1838, he was made a Baronet in the style of "Sir Benjamin Hall of Llanover Court, Monmouth".

 President of the Board of Health

-Following the passing of the Public Health Bill into law in August 1854 he was appointed President of a reconstituted Board of Health.
-Previously it had nominally fallen under the First Commissioner for Public Works, but the changes of 1854 expanded the number of Commissioners and created the position of "President", giving the Board equal status to bodies such as the Board of Trade which were also committees of the Privy Council and who's presidents were members of the Cabinet.
+After the passing of the Public Health Bill into law in August 1854 he was appointed President of a reconstituted Board of Health.
+Previously it had nominally fallen under the First Commissioner for Public Works, but the changes of 1854 expanded the number of Commissioners and created the position of "President", giving the Board equal status to bodies such as the Board of Trade which were also committees of the Privy Council and whose presidents were members of the Cabinet.
 The President of the Board of Health was therefore a Cabinet Minister, making Benjamin Hall the United Kingdom's first 'Minister of Health', a title by which he was also referred to.